Let’s understand the themes in literature in the simplest words.

-A theme in the literature relates to what a book is about, it is the central idea of the story, it is the belief, or the message the writer wants to deliver through the story.
+- A theme of a story in the literature relates to what a book is about.
+It is the central idea of the story, the belief, or the message the writer wants to deliver through the story.

 - The theme is the underlying message that writers want to convey, and there can be one or even multiple themes in a story.

 101 Common Literary Themes Examples

-The below list of 101 Common literary themes examples are recurring themes in popular work of fiction and has been used as a main, major, or minor themes in popular novels.
+The below list of 101 Common literary themes examples are recurring themes in popular works of fiction and have been used as main, major, or minor themes in popular novels.

 Follow the list to choose some of the popular themes for your next work of fiction.